vicrucann/rshell-mat/README.md

-*rshell-mat* consists of two main bash scripts:
+## Short description

+*rshell-mat* is bash script based project that helps to ease heavy data processing in matlab.
+Its main idea is to send the split big data to several remote servers and run the heavy computations simultaneously.
+When the processing is done, the split result files are copied back to the local machine and can be used further in matlab.
+The processing is done by two main bash scripts:
-* *dhead.sh* - a local head script that performs the distribution among the remote servers
+* *dhead.sh* - a local head script that performs the distribution among the remote servers and also copying all the files forward and back
 * *dserver.sh* - a remote server script that launches matlab function on the remote server

+## Quick start

 A usage example is provided - calculation of the Mandelbrot set.
 To run the example, open and run **test_rshell_mat.m**:
 * Insert your own settings for the remote servers (such as IP addresses, login, path, etc).
-* **IMPORTANT**: it is absolutely necessary to set up the login through ssh key.
+* **IMPORTANT**: it is absolutely necessary to set up the login process through the ssh key (no need if you do not use password protection), otherwise the password prompts will not allow for the programm to continue.

+## List of parameters

 For general usage, the bash script can be run from matlab by using the next two lines:
 ```